Marie Sklodowska-Curie Postdoctoral Fellowships Actions Info-Day

 The MSCA follow a "bottom-up" approach, i.e. individuals and organisations working in any area of research can apply for funding.
 Several MSCA initiatives promote the involvement of industry etc. in doctoral and post-doctoral research.The Marie Sklodowska-Curie actions ensure excellent and innovative research training as well as attractive career and knowledge-exchange opportunities through cross-border and cross-sector mobility of researchers, to better prepare them for current and future societal challenges.

-Mobility rule: at the time of the relevant deadline for submission of proposals (IF) or recruitment by the host organisation (ITN) researchers shall not have resided or carried out their main activity in the country of their host organisation for more than 12 months in the 3 years immediately prior to the reference date.
+Mobility rule: at the time of the relevant deadline for submission of proposals (PF) or recruitment by the host organisation (DN) researchers shall not have resided or carried out their main activity in the country of their host organisation for more than 12 months in the 3 years immediately prior to the reference date.
 Compulsory national service and/or short stays such as holidays are not taken into account.

-The ITN aim to train a new generation of creative, entrepreneurial and innovative doctoral and early-stage researchers, able to face current and future challenges and to convert knowledge and ideas into products and services for economic and social benefit.ITN will raise excellence and structure research and doctoral training, extending the traditional academic research training setting, and equipping researchers with the right combination of research-related and transferable competences.
-It will provide enhanced career perspectives in both the academic and non-academic sectors through international, interdisciplinary and intersectoral mobility combined with an innovation-oriented mind-set.
+The MSCA Doctoral Networks aim to train creative, entrepreneurial, innovative and resilient doctoral candidates, able to face current and future challenges and to convert knowledge and ideas into products and services for economic and social benefit.
+The MSCA Doctoral Networks will raise the attractiveness and excellence of doctoral training in Europe.
+They will equip researchers with the right combination of research-related and transferable competences and provide them with enhanced career perspectives in both the academic and non-academic sectors through international, interdisciplinary and inter-sectoral mobility combined with an innovation-oriented mind-set.